-“Fine lines and wrinkles easily form on dry, dehydrated skin,” says the doctor.
+“Fine lines and wrinkles easily form on dry, dehydrated skin,” said the doctor.
 “The complexion often becomes pale, dull, or gray, adding years to your appearance.”

 Not that you need to totally ditch your go-to sweet treats and cocktails.

-“The important thing to remember is moderation,” he says.
+“The important thing to remember is moderation,” he said.
 “An occasional sweet treat or glass of red wine won’t do much harm, as long as you balance it out with a healthy diet.”

 Aging on the Deck